Yuan-lab-LLM/Yuan3.0/rlhf/docs/data_process.md

 }
 ```

-Each piece of data must contain the four mandatory fields, namely `reward_method`, `language`, `enable_thinking_flag` and `expect_len`.
+Each piece of data is supposed to contain the four mandatory fields, namely `reward_method`, `language`, `enable_thinking_flag` and `expect_len`.
 Among them, `reward_method` serves to identify the data category, `language` is used to specify the language type of the input data, `enable_thinking_flag` indicates whether the thinking model is enabled for the data during training, and `expect_len` defines the expected length of the model output.

 ## Usage